Languages of Taiwan: Matsu dialect

 Matsu dialect (馬祖話, Mā-cū-ngṳ̄) is the language spoken in Matsu islands.
 It is a dialect of Fuzhounese of the Eastern Min branch.

 Wuqiu dialect

 Wuqiu dialect (烏坵話, Ou-chhiu-uā) is the language spoken in Wuchiu islands.
 It is a dialect of Hinghwa of the Pu-Xian Min branch.
-Currently, the Taiwanese government does not label the language as a national language, probably due to the low population of native speakers.
+Due to the low population of native speakers, the language is not recognise as a national language.

 Cantonese

 Cantonese is spoken by Waishengren immigrants from Guangdong, Guangxi, Hong Kong, and Macau.
+There are also significant of Malaysian Chinese can speak the language.
 Various Cantonese-speaking communities exist throughout Taiwan.
 Cantonese is the largest Sinitic language that Taiwan does not recognize as a national language, as it is not native to the island, was not brought by early Han settlers, and is not used in any official capacity.

 A total of 119,129 Hong Kong and Macao residents have been granted permanent residency status, though the number currently residing in Taiwan is not reported.